updated on 11 July 2023

 The ‘work until you burn out’ ethos is no longer the assumed norm of City life, and plenty of firms now offer flexible working policies, as well as workshops on mindfulness and managing stress, and training for employees to become mental health ambassadors and first aiders.

 That’s not to say that all City lawyers are working less and feeling more zen because there’ll always be clients to please and work to be done, but it does mean that it might not be long before all firms are expected to be more flexible.

 What City firms are looking for

-Even at trainee level, international placements are widely available; indeed, at some City firms they are mandatory.
-Opportunities regularly crop up in Asia, Europe and the Middle East, plus there are a few in the United States.
-Does that mean you need to be fluent in another language?
+International placements are widely available; indeed, at some City firms they’re mandatory.
+Opportunities regularly crop up in Asia, Europe and the Middle East, plus there are a few in the US.
+Does that mean you must be fluent in another language?
 Not necessarily.
-However, if you do speak a foreign language, an international firm is going to find this an interesting aspect of your skill set – particularly if you know some Mandarin, Arabic or Russian.
+However, if you do speak a foreign language, an international firm is going to find this an interesting aspect of your skill set – particularly if you know some Mandarin or Arabic.
 That said, the language of business in most overseas offices is English, and plenty of trainees are seconded overseas without speaking the language.

 To find out more about assessing your skill set and improving the areas that need work, read our Feature on how to demonstrate the key skills for law in applications.